Submitting a proposal

 We at the University of Missouri Press are a dynamic scholarly publisher of a range of subject lists, with a focus on American History (esp.
 U.S. Military, African American, Political), Journalism, Political Science, Missouri History and Regional Studies, and Literary Criticism (gen. American and British).
 We are, though, happy to consider inquiries regarding work in any area of the humanities or natural history.

-Note: We do not publish poetry, original novels, or fiction.
+Note: We do not publish poetry, original novels, fiction, or memoirs.
+Complete manuscripts should not be sent unless invited.

 If you would like to submit a book proposal for our consideration, please send it to: